15418-s23/final-project-website/PROPOSAL.md

 ## SCHEDULE

 - These are the milestones we plan to achieve:
-  - Implement sequential collision detection and minimum distance query algorithm on CPU.
+  -(~4/7) Implement sequential collision detection and minimum distance query algorithm on CPU.
-  - Implement naive parallel collision detection and minimum distance query algorithm on GPU that parallelizes over mesh triangles.
+  -(~4/14) Implement naive parallel collision detection and minimum distance query algorithm on GPU that parallelizes over mesh triangles.
-  - Explore optimization techniques to improve the performance of the parallel algorithms.
-For example, we might be able to parallelize over fixed grid cells in the space.
-Or, we can think about how to leverage the convexity of the objects to improve the performance.
+  -(~4/21) Explore optimization techniques to improve the performance of the parallel algorithms.
+For example, we might be able to parallelize over fixed grid cells in the space or bounding volume hierarchies.
+  -(~4/28) Explore optimization techniques that leverages the geometry of the objects to improve the performance.
-  - Optimize out algorithm for the robotic arm application.
+  -(~5/4) Finalize the report and demo.
+If we still have time, we can try optimizing our algorithm for the robotic arm application.
 This does not require all-to-all minimum distance query, but only distance query between the robot arm and the objects in the scene.